 Everyone knows Incy Wincy Spider, and it’s always a great incentive to practice and play the piano when they know and love the tune.

 Of course it is important for young piano beginners to play pieces that are completely new to them, so that they have to work out the notes and music and they don’t just rely on memory.
 But it also gives such a good sense of achievement and satisfaction to play something popular.

 An excellent way to prepare for learning this piece, is to start with some chime bars or a xylophone.
 If you don’t already have a set of these, it’s really worthwhile investing in them to help your child learn to play and understand how to read music.

 This invaluable resource can be used by toddlers up to teens, so you’ll get plenty of value out of them!
 Small children can learn about intervals and how notes step and hop up and down by the physical movement of beater.
 They find the action of beating the notes much easier to pick up than learning to play piano keys with all 5 fingers.

 How to Play Incy Wincy Spider Easy Piano Music

-4. Looking at the sheet music together, help the child to trace their finger along the line of notes as you sing the song once more.
+5. Looking at the sheet music together, help the child to trace their finger along the line of notes as you sing the song once more.
 You can suggest that this is Incy’s journey up and down the notes.
-You can play a little game of guessing if he is stepping up, down, or hopping over the notes.
+Then play a little game of guessing if he is stepping up, down, or hopping over the notes.